-Meghann Wraight-Steinmetz is the Assistant Director for CCSW and a Licensed Psychologist.
+Meghann Wraight-Steinmetz is the assistant director for CCSW and a licensed psychologist.
 She completed her doctoral degree in counseling psychology at the University at Buffalo.
-Her professional interests and specializations are college student mental health, trauma, and working with students with dis-Abilities.
+Her professional interests and specializations are college student mental health, trauma, and working with students with disabilities.
 Her therapeutic approach is integrative, with a foundation in psychodynamic and feminist theories.
 She also integrates solution-focused interventions, mindfulness, and cognitive-behavioral techniques into her therapeutic work.
-She enjoys various types of exercise, running and martial arts are her two favorites, meditation, the Adirondack Mountains, and spending time with family and friends.
+She enjoys practicing yoga, visiting the Adirondack Mountains, and spending time with family and friends.

-Maria Saavedra Finger is a Staff Psychologist and Coordinator of Sexual Assault Prevention and Response Services.
+Maria Saavedra Finger is a licensed clinical psychologist and the sexual assault response coordinator at the Counseling Center.
 She completed her undergraduate degree at the University of Maryland, College Park and her doctoral degree in clinical psychology at the University of Rochester.
-In addition to providing individual and group therapy, Maria is the Sexual Assault Response and Prevention Coordinator.
 Her professional interests include adult romantic attachment, mindfulness, identity formation, and trauma.
 She utilizes an integrative approach to therapy with a focus on interpersonal and psychodynamic theories.
-She also incorporates cognitive-behavioral, mindfulness, and guided imagery techniques into her clinical work.
-She enjoys traveling, libraries, new recipes, and going on hikes with her husband and dog.
+She also incorporates cognitive-behavioral, mindfulness, and guided imagery techniques in both individual and group therapy.
+She enjoys traveling, libraries, new recipes, and going on hikes with her family.

-Michael Siembor is a Staff Psychologist and Coordinator of Community Provider Relations and Campus Outreach.
-He completed his undergraduate degree at the University of Notre Dame and is currently finishing his dissertation to complete his Ph.D. in Counseling Psychology from the University at Albany, State University of New York.
-He has particular interests in working with students as they transition into the college lifestyle, individuals involved in the arts, and individuals from traditionally underserved and underrepresented populations.
-He uses a generalist approach, but pulls heavily from psychoanalytic and humanistic frameworks.
+Michael Siembor Michael Siembor is a staff psychologist and the alcohol and other drugs prevention coordinator.
+He completed his undergraduate degree at the University of Notre Dame and received his Ph.D. in counseling psychology from the University at Albany, State University of New York.
+He has particular interests in working with students as they transition into college, individuals involved in the arts, and individuals from traditionally underserved and underrepresented populations.
+He uses a generalist approach, but pulls heavily from interpersonal and humanistic frameworks.
 His research and professional interests include clinical supervision, assessment, and community mental health.
 Michael enjoys reading a good book, writing, running, and playing his clarinet.